ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

      - Edit the lattice constant in each input file so that the new lattice constant is $A'=(1+i)A$.

      - Run `pw.x` for each `CD_i.in`.
-Note that we carry out a relaxation for each unit-cell volume because in principle the equilibrium positions of each atom might change.
+Note that we carry out a relaxation for each unit cell volume because in principle the equilibrium positions of the atom can be different for different lattice constants.

      - After the jobs are finished, create a file named `data.txt`, with the first column containing all the unit cell volumes $V$ in Bohr^3, and the second column containing the total energies in Ry.